Skip to main content

 Written by Valerio Chang

 Connecting to your source control repository with Gearset allows you to deploy to and from your source of truth.
-This article shows you how simple it is to connect to your cloud-based repo on https://github.com/.
+This article demonstrates how simple it is to connect to your cloud-based repository on GitHub.

-If your GitHub repository is not on the URL https://github.com/, it's likely you have an on-premise instance, called GitHub Enterprise.
-We have a separate document to guide you through that process.
+If your GitHub repository is not on the URL https://github.com/, it's likely you have an on-premise instance, called GitHub Enterprise Server.
+We have a separate document to guide you through Integrating with GitHub Enterprise Server.

-Once you're logged into Gearset, head to the Source control and services section and click on the Connect to GitHub link.
+Once you're logged into Gearset, head to the Source control and services section and click Connect to GitHub.

 Once complete, it should look like this (with your authenticated GitHub username being visible):

-Common issues with being unable to access the repos
+Common issues with being unable to access a GitHub repository

 Organization access